SimulationTools/SimulationTools/Source/Documentation/English/Guides/NRMMA.md

    {"Title" -> "Simulation Information",
     "DetailedFunctions" -> {
-      {"SimView" , "provide a quick graphical overview of a simulation"}, {"ReadSimulationParameter", "read the value of a specified parameter from a simulation"}, {"FindSimulationParameters", "search for available parameters"}},
+      {"SimulationOverview" , "provide a quick graphical overview of a simulation"}, {"ReadSimulationParameter", "read the value of a specified parameter from a simulation"}, {"FindSimulationParameters", "search for available parameters"}},
     "Functions" -> {"ReadSimulationSpeed", "ReadSimulationRunTime", "ReadSimulationCoreCount",